 Taste: Spice and Biscuit notes, with Caramel and Vanilla, Oak and Creamy Fudge.

-Value for Money: Comes in around £70 a bottle, which certainly isn’t cheap but it is an unusual dram that will intrigue until the last drop.
+Value for Money: Comes in around £70 a bottle, which certainly isn’t cheap but it is an unusual dram that will intrigue until it’s very last drop.

 Scores: 44 / 50.
 About the Scores…

-A fine example of Bruichladdich’s commitment to Barley and it’s impact on the final character of a malt whisky.
-Indeed it is the barley notes that really shine through here and make this yet another excellent offering from Bruichladdich distillery.
+This is a fine example of Bruichladdich’s commitment to Barley and it’s impact on the eventual character of a malt whisky.
+Indeed it is the complex barley notes that really shine through here, creating yet another fascinating whisky, from this most intriguing of Islay distilleries.